jameskimmel/Nextcloud_Ubuntu/nextcloud.md

 ```bash
 192.168.1.10 cloud.x_yourdomain.com
 ```
+### VLAN
+If you are using VLANs, there may be some additional considerations to keep in mind.
+A global unbound override might not be what you want, since it may not be reachable from both, Nextcloud itself and your clients.
+You can either create firewall rules to ensure it is reachable from both, or use a different DNS entry for Nextcloud itself by adding an /etc/hosts override on the Nextcloud host.

 ### IPv6
 IPv6 works out of the box, because there is no pesky **NAT** involved.
 IPv6 does not need NAT, because every device gets its own public IP.